duld/angular_complete_guide/notes-cheatsheet.md

 ### Syntax

 It is important to note that two way databinding uses square brackets with parenthesis, and inside the parenthesis a __directive__.
 In the above example the __directive__ being used is __ngModel__.

+## Model Classes

+A Model is an ecapsulation of the data that is consumed by the application.
+I imagine that a model contains all the relevent information recieved from an API request, say, and any methods that would be desireable to interact with that data.